nickmoy/Game-of-Life/README.md

 # Game of Life
 This is an implementation of Conway's Game of Life written in Java with the Java Swing framework for the graphics and display.
-The default setup has Bill Gosper's Glider Gun and you can pause the game with Spacebar and click the mouse to add/remove your own cells.
+The default setup has Bill Gosper's Glider Gun.
+You can pause the game with Spacebar and click the mouse to add/remove your own cells.

 ## How to run
 `javac GameOfLife.java`
 `java GameOfLife`